-The more I use Apple Music, the more I like this section.
+The more we use Apple Music, the more we like this section.

 If you want to log on and quickly put something on, there's usually something tempting in there even if it is just an "Introduction to Radiohead" playlist you theoretically shouldn't need because you've already told Apple you like Radiohead.